Hi friends and family!

-Winter has come, which for the lucky ones equals yearly ski trips and mountain adventures peeking around the corner, together with the dilemma of what to wear and what to bring on your next snow seeking exploration.
+Winter is coming, which for many equals yearly ski trips and mountain adventures peeking around the corner, together with the dilemma of what to wear and what to bring on your next snow seeking exploration.

 I’ve been skiing as long as I can remember, and also been living part-time on a ski-resort.
-A common question I’ve been receiving multiple times is: “What makes a great outfit for the slopes?”
+A common question I’ve been receiving multiple times is: “How do I dress to stay comfy and warm while skiing?”

 Here comes my personal 8-step guide to a top til’ toe uniform.